logicent/crudle/README.md

 ### Roadmap
 _Now:_
-- [ ] Increase the UI layout width, add a pinable sidebar and editable menus
+- [ ] wip: Increase the UI layout width, add a pinable sidebar and editable menus
-- [ ] Improve all the end-user system tools options and performance
+- [ ] wip: Improve all the end-user system tools, app preferences and performance
-- [ ] Email templates and email sending with attachment option for documents and reports
+- [ ] Email templates for sending mail with attachments for documents and reports

 _Next:_
 - [ ] Upgrade to latest Yii2 using PHP 8+ and MySQL 8+ with Fomantic UI 2.8+